 Is being saved once equivalent to being saved forever?

-Many Christian brothers and sisters all think that as long as we believe in the Lord Jesus, we’ll be saved, that once we’re saved, we’re eternally saved, and that when the Lord returns, we’ll be directly raptured into the heavenly kingdom and feast with the Lord.
+Many Christian brothers and sisters all think that as long as we believe in the Lord Jesus, we are saved, and that once we’re saved, we’re eternally saved, and that when the Lord returns, we’ll be directly raptured into the heavenly kingdom and feast with the Lord.
 It’s a fact that as long as we confess and repent through our faith in the Lord Jesus, our sins will be pardoned.
 Yet the Lord Jesus only absolved man’s sins, instead of man’s sinful nature and satanic disposition.
 So, man is still possessed of satanic nature and lives in the vicious cycle of sinning and confessing, unable to cast off the bondage and control of sinful nature or escape from Satan’s domain.
-For example, we often lie and deceive God; we still live by Satan’s life philosophies such as “Everyone for himself and the devil take the hindmost”; we take advantage of each other; for fame, status and personal benefit, we struggle and slaughter each other; we are selfish, arrogant and deceitful, completely losing the conscience and reason of normal humanity; when encountering natural and manmade disasters, persecutions, and tribulations, we misunderstand, blame and even betray God; though having believed in the Lord for years, we still cherish intentions to be blessed; while working and expending ourselves, we engage in transactions with God; we labor for crowns and the blessings of heaven.
+For example, we often lie and deceive God; we still live by Satan’s life philosophies such as “Everyone for himself and the devil take the hindmost”; we take advantage of each other; for fame, status and personal benefit, we compete against and slaughter each other; we are selfish, arrogant and deceitful, completely losing the conscience and reason of normal humanity; when encountering natural and manmade disasters, persecutions, and tribulations, we misunderstand, blame and even betray God; though having believed in the Lord for years, we still cherish intentions to be blessed; while working and expending ourselves, we engage in transactions with God; we labor for crowns and the blessings of heaven.
 Because we cannot keep the Lord’s commandments, practice His words, or have a heart that fears God, we all live in sin and feel unbearable pain.
 Just as the Bible records, “For I know that in me (that is, in my flesh,) dwells no good thing: for to will is present with me; but how to perform that which is good I find not” (Romans 7:18).
 From this, we can see that in believing in the Lord we only have our sins absolved, but our sinful nature hasn’t changed and so we still unknowingly commit sins.
 Can people like us be called the ones who obtain salvation?
 The Lord Jesus said, “Truly, truly, I say to you, Whoever commits sin is the servant of sin.
-And the servant stays not in the house for ever: but the Son stays ever” (John 8:34-35).
+And the servant stays not in the house for ever: but the Son stays ever” (John 8:34–35).
 Based on the Lord’s words, as we still constantly commit sins, that means we are servants of sin.
 If the root of our sin isn’t resolved, we won’t attain true salvation.

 What does true salvation refer to?

 Let’s take a look at the standard for man’s entry into the kingdom of heaven.
 Revelation prophesied, “And in their mouth was found no guile: for they are without fault before the throne of God” (Revelation 14:5).
-This tells us that those who finally will enter God’s kingdom are the honest people who have been cleansed from their sins.
+This tells us that those who will finally enter God’s kingdom are the honest people who have been cleansed from their sins.
 However, we still lie, engage in deception, and often commit sins.
 So, how can we be saved forever because of being saved once?
 How can we enter God’s kingdom in the future?
 Then, how can we gain salvation?
 What does true salvation refer to?

 The Bible says, “Who are kept by the power of God through faith to salvation ready to be revealed in the last time” (1 Peter 1:5).
 “For the time is come that judgment must begin at the house of God” (1 Peter 4:17).
 The Lord Jesus prophesied, “I have yet many things to say to you, but you cannot bear them now.
-However, when he, the Spirit of truth, is come, he will guide you into all truth” (John 16:12-13).
+However, when he, the Spirit of truth, is come, he will guide you into all truth” (John 16:12–13).
 These verses tell us that, although we have been saved by grace, we still need to accept the salvation to be revealed in the last days.
-That is, in the last days, the Lord will return to express all the truth of cleansing and saving mankind, and do the judgment work beginning from the house of God to completely resolve man’s satanic disposition, so that man can cast off sin to attain full salvation and finally be gained by God.
+That is, in the last days, the Lord will return to express all the truths mankind needs in order to be cleansed and saved, and do the judgment work beginning from the house of God to completely resolve man’s satanic disposition, so that man can cast off sin to attain full salvation and finally be gained by God.
 Only then will we no longerto barter with God or for the sake of receiving His blessings and grace.
 Instead, we’ll believe to fulfill our duty as created beings to worship God, and for the sake of obtaining truth and life.
-At that time, our viewpoints, outlook on life and values will be compatible with God, and we’ll obtain transformation in our life disposition, and thus will become those who obey, revere and love God.
+At that time, our viewpoints, outlook on life and values will be compatible with God, and we’ll obtain transformation in our life disposition, and will thus become those who obey, revere and love God.
 Only then will we be people who are truly saved.
 Just as Revelation says, “Blessed are they that do his commandments, that they may have right to the tree of life, and may enter in through the gates into the city” (Revelation 22:14).
 So, only by experiencing God’s judgment and purification of the last days, casting off Satan’s dark influence, having our life disposition cleansed and changed, breaking away from the controls and restrictions of our corrupt satanic disposition, and becoming those who practice the truth, obey and revere God and no longer sin or resist God, can we be truly saved.
 Only then can we be qualified to enter God’s kingdom, and obtain God’s promise and blessings.